Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 The company’s remuneration system allows for a retroactive adjustment of targets and comparative parameters in cases of unusual developments.
 The Board of Management and the Supervisory Board are of the opinion that this flexibility is advisable and necessary in order to take sufficient account of M&A transactions in particular and to allow for changes in corporate strategy in the interests of the sustainable development of the company also within an assessment period for the variable compensation components.
 In the interests of the company, necessary adjustments of targets and comparative parameters will remain possible.

-6. The Board of Management and the Supervisory Board reserve the right to restrict the transparency of the target achievement with regard to the variable remuneration of the Board of Management if the confidentiality interests of the company conflict with disclosure (recommendation G.9 sentence 2).
+6. The Board of Management and the Supervisory Board reserve the right to restrict the transparency of target achievement with regard to the variable remuneration of the Board of Management if the confidentiality interests of the company conflict with disclosure (recommendation G.9 sentence 2).

 The Board of Management and the Supervisory Board make no disclosures in the annual remuneration report that go beyond the legal requirements (especially those in Section 162 AktG).
 In particular, the disclosure of the concretely defined targets for an assessment period shall be waived in the case of strategically significant targets if and to the extent that this opposes the confidentiality interests of the Company and disclosure would be unfair for competitive reasons.
-The Board of Management and Supervisory Board have made use of this in the remuneration report for the financial year 2021 in relation to the "lithium-ion equipment ratio" sustainability target within the context of the Short Term Incentive (“STI”), which was paid out in 2022.
+The Board of Management and Supervisory Board have made use of this in the remuneration report for the financial year 2022 in relation to the “lithium-ion equipment ratio” sustainability target within the context of the Short Term Incentive (“STI”), which was paid out in 2023.

-Hamburg, December 2022"
+Hamburg, December 2023”